-d.
-Debt-to-Income
+D. Debt-to-Income

-- 72. The ratio of a borrower's debt to his or her income was material because it represents a borrower's ability to afford the mortgage payments at issue, and thus implicates the likelihood of default. - 73.
-In the Offering Documents for the CWALT 2005-21CB Offering, for example, Countrywide represented that "a prospective borrower must generally demonstrate that the ratio of the borrower's monthly housing expenses (including principal and interest on the proposed mortgage loan and, as applicable, the related monthly portion of property taxes, hazard insurance and mortgage insurance) to the borrower's monthly gross income and the ratio of total monthly debt to the monthly gross income (the "debt-to-income" ratios) are within acceptable limits."
-Countrywide stated that "The maximum monthly debt-to-income ratio varies depending upon a number of underwriting criteria" but that it generally permits a debt-to -income ratio based on monthly housing expenses of up to 33% - 74.
-The Offering Materials for each of the securitizations at issue here often had similar representations.
+94. The ratio of a borrower's debt to his or her income was material to Western & Southern and other investors because that ratio represents a borrower's ability to afford the mortgage payments at issue, and thus implicates the likelihood of delinquency and default.

+95. In the Offering Documents for the CWL 2007-04 Offering, for example, Countrywide represented that "After obtaining all applicable employment, credit and property information, Countrywide Home Loans uses a debt-to-income ratio to assist in determining whether the prospective borrower has sufficient monthly income available to support the payments of principal and interest on the mortgage loan in addition to other monthly credit obligations."
+Countrywide stated that "The maximum monthly debt-to-income ratio varies depending upon a borrower's credit grade and documentation level . . . but does not generally exceed 55%."

+96. The Offering Materials for each of the securitizations at issue here often had similar representations.
+Examples of each can be found in Exhibits E through KK.
+The statements were false when made for the reasons stated infra Section IV.

-e.
-No Adverse Interest in Selection
+E. No Adverse Interest in Selection

-75. Whether or not Countrywide was "cherry picking" the higher-quality loans for itself and leaving behind a poorer-quality pool for offloading onto investors was material because such a process would flag to investors the poor quality of the loans actually being securitized, regardless of the general underwriting processes that Countrywide supposedly followed.
+97. Whether or not Countrywide was "cherry picking" the higher-quality loans for itself and leaving behind a poorer-quality pool for offloading onto investors was material to Western & Southern and other investors because such a process would flag to investors the poor quality of the loans actually being securitized, regardless of the general underwriting processes that Countrywide supposedly followed.

-- 76. For example, in the CWALT 2005-21CB Offering Documents, Countrywide represented that "the mortgage loans were selected from among the outstanding one-to four-family mortgage loans in Countrywide Home Loans' portfolio as to which the representations and warranties set forth in the pooling and servicing agreement can be made and that the selection was not made in a manner intended to affect the interests of the certificate holders adversely." - 77.
-The Offering Materials for each of the securitizations at issue here had similar representations.
+98. For example, in the CWALT 2006-14CB Offering Documents, Countrywide represented that "the mortgage loans were selected from among the outstanding one- to four-family mortgage loans in Countrywide Home Loans' portfolio as to which the representations and warranties set forth in the pooling and servicing agreement can be made and that the selection was not made in a manner intended to affect the interests of the certificateholders adversely."